Merchant Acquirer vs Payment Processor: What’s the Difference?

 Image source: Unsplash

-As a busy e-commerce business owner, getting a deep understanding of a merchant acquirer vs payment processor probably isn’t top on your to-do list.
+As a busy e-commerce business owner, gaining a deep understanding of the difference between merchant acquirer and payment processor probably isn’t top on your to-do list.
 We get it.
 But having basic knowledge of each is crucial to make sure you’re choosing the best payment service provider for your online store.

-Merchant acquirers, payment processors, and payment service providers all play an essential role in processing online payments.
-In this article, we’re breaking down how they're different, yet work together, so you can make an informed decision.
+Both play an essential role in processing online payments, but in this article, you’ll learn how they're different and how they work together, so you can make an informed decision about the best provider for your business.

 You’ll find answers to the following questions: